In the wake of the COVID-19 pandemic, millions of people are stepping into remote work for the first time.

 This is my final remote work tip, and it’s the one that is most often neglected.

-You absolutely need to allot 15-30 minutes at the end of your working day to shutdown.
+You absolutely need to allot 15-30 minutes at the end of your working day to shut down.
 Otherwise, remote work will bleed into your regular life, and it will quickly become a destructive habit.

 I know this because I’ve been there, and it wreaks havoc on your closest relationships.